SafePalWallet/terra-money-grants/Terra Grant Proposal Template.md

 Help us locate your project in the Terra landscape and what problems it tries to solve by answering each of these questions:

-- Where and how does your project fit into the ecosystem?
+- Where and how does your project fit into the ecosystem? | On one hand, SafePal has a large and active global user base which can help to accelerate the adoption of Terra blockchain technology in the ecosystem.
+By brining Terra to the community, SafePal can become a powerful user acquisition and education platform for Terra and the applications in the Terra ecosystem.
+On the other hand, SafePal provides the most secure and user-friendly wallet solution for users to secure and manage their Terra assets securely and easily.
+These two are the great fits for the wider adoption of Terra in the long run.
 - Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?
+The 4 million+ user base of SafePal (and still growing exponentially)
 - What need(s) does your project meet?
+Users need a safe and user-friendly wallet to keep their Terra assets secure and manage the assets with the least efforts.
+SafePal provides not only the most secure hardware wallet (www.safepal.io) for users to keep their private keys safe, but also provide a one-stop asset management tool---the SafePal App---for users to manage and growth their crypto assets day to day.
-- Are there any other projects similar to yours in the Terra ecosystem?
+- Are there any other projects similar to yours in the Terra ecosystem? | We don't think there are any other wallet solutions like us in Terra ecosystem or in other ecosystems, as we provide both the most secure hardware wallet solution and also the most friendly software wallet to the users, both types of wallets paired and managed through the SafePal App, where users can manage, send, swap, trade and stake as they like.
     - If so, how is your project different?
     - If not, are there similar projects in related ecosystems?